haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 23 (+6) 10 (+0) 21 (+5) 14 (+2)
 Saving Throws Dex +5, Con +10, Wis +6, Cha +8
 13 (+1)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 291

  Tail.
 Melee Weapon Attack: +11 to hit, reach 15 ft., one target.
 Hit: 15 (2d8 + 6) bludgeoning damage.
 Frightful Presence.
 Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 16 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the dragon’s Frightful Presence for the next 24 hours.